 There’s a moment that every industrial designer dreads: When his or her ideal design bumps up against manufacturing reality.

-Confederate Motors has faced that moment many times in the past, but not recently.
+Combat Motors has faced that moment many times in the past, but not recently.
 Its collaboration with Quickparts On Demand Manufacturing has given the bespoke motorcycle company the ability to turn even its most wildly imaginative designs into physical reality.

 The expected and unexpected